madetech/handbook/guides/office/officehandbook.md

 Toilets are gendered, with accessible toilets within the gendered bathroom.
 Only the accessible toilets have self-contained hand-washing facilities.

-There are also showers without access constraints.
+There are wheelchair accessible showers, however these are currently located within gender segregated bathrooms.

 Fire and first aid information can be found on the notice board.